 - 3+2 Early Assurance for the Master of Public Health Program (EA-MPH)

-If a student qualifies to be considered for the Early Assurance Pathway option, they will be notified via email how to register for the required interview and how to submit the required supplemental documentation.
+If a student qualifies to be considered for the Early Assurance Pathway, they will be notified via email how to register for the required interview and how to submit the required supplemental documentation.

 Students are strongly encouraged to apply and submit their application materials prior to completing any supplemental requirements.

-The Final Firm Deadline for ALL application materials is January 17, 2022.
+The Final Firm Deadline for ALL Early Assurance application materials is February 13, 2024.

 *Interview Registration & Supplemental Materials